New Bosch 2020 Performance CX eBike System Confirmed

 Whilst it’s still internally geared, the new design will use a standard chainring on the outside; meaning that drag from the motor is almost nonexistent.
 Great news for electric bikes!

-Changing to a regular size sprocket over the older small eBike sprocket format, allows Bosch to increase the torque applied too.
-So expect the motor to offer a little more torque, which is 75Nm on the current Performance CX setup.
-Likely up to around 80Nm for Bosch Performance in 2020.
+Changing to a regular size sprocket over the older small eBike sprocket format, allows Bosch to increase the torque applied too. *UPDATE: Now confirmed it’s 75Nm & up to 340% assistance.

 Bosch 600Wh eBike Battery for 2020